New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Introduction

+Nevertheless, one of the main drawbacks of the conjugate Plateau construction is that the produced surfaces are hardly ever known to be embedded, since the correspondence consists in integrating geometric data.
+Hence, embeddedness has to be proven separately and it becomes a difficult task.
+Some useful results are the Krust's conjugate graph theorem~\cite[vol.~I, p.~118]{DHKW} and its generalizations to $M\times\R$ ($M$ being a non-positive constant Gaussian curvature surface, see~\cite{HST}), and to homogeneous Riemannian $3$-manifolds (see~\cite{CH13}).
+These results ensure that the conjugate surface is embedded provided that the initial surface is a graph over a convex domain (see~\cite{Karcher89} for several applications).
+In most of the cases (e.g., the double periodic \textsc{cmc} surface of $\R^3$ contained in a slab constructed by Lawson~\cite{Lawson70} and generalized by Karcher~\cite{Karcher89}, see also~\cite{GB93} and \cite[\S 4]{GB2005}), the examples are broadly supposed to be embedded but this has hitherto lacked of a proof as far as we know.

 In the last few years the study of constant mean curvature surfaces in the homogeneous Riemannian $3$-manifolds has become an active research topic (see, for example, \cite{DHM09} for a survey on recent results).
-In 2007, Daniel~\cite{Daniel07} established a Lawson-type correspondence between constant mean curvature surfaces in the homogeneous Riemannian 3-manifolds (see Section~\ref{subsec:Daniel-correspondence}) that opens up the possibility of extend the conjugate Plateau construction to this broadest class of 3-manifolds.
-Previously, Hauswirth, Sa Earp and Toubiana~\cite{HST} extended the Lawson conjugate construction between minimal surfaces in the product case, and many papers have appear in this setting (see, for example, \cite{MR,R,MRR}).
+Daniel~\cite{Daniel07} established a Lawson-type correspondence between constant mean curvature surfaces in homogeneous Riemannian 3-manifolds with isometry group of dimension $4$ (see Section~\ref{subsec:Daniel-correspondence}) that gives rise to an extension of the conjugate Plateau construction to this class of 3-manifolds.
+It also generalizes the correspondence by Hauswirth, Sa Earp and Toubiana \cite{HST} between minimal surfaces in the product case, where some authors have made their contributions~\cite{MR,R,MRR}.

-This paper has a double aim: on the one hand to extend the conjugate Plateau construction to the homogeneous Riemannian 3-manifolds by using the Daniel correspondence and, on the other hand, to obtain, applying this procedure, new constant mean curvature surfaces in the product spaces $\s^2\times \R$ and $\h^2 \times \R$, where $\s^2$ and $\h^2$ stand for the sphere and the hyperbolic plane with curvature one and minus one.
+This paper has a double aim: on the one hand to extend the conjugate Plateau construction to the homogeneous Riemannian 3-manifolds by using the Daniel correspondence and, on the other hand, to obtain, applying this procedure, new constant mean curvature surfaces in the product spaces $\s^2\times \R$ and $\h^2 \times \R$, where $\s^2$ and $\h^2$ stand for the sphere and the hyperbolic plane with curvature one and minus one, respectively.